dgreen/dgreen.github.io/_posts/tumblr/2009-09-27-merging-with-svn-16.md

 related: true
 title: Merging with svn 1.6
 categories:
-- developer
+  - develop
+tags: "#sw-repository"
 ---
 Lots of work has been done by the Subversion team (probably in response to Git).
 One can now do a merge from a project branch back into the main trunk rather easy:

 `svn merge ^/tags/version-1.6.1/`

 will merge changes in 1.6.1 not in the trunk.
 The ^ is relative remote addressing.

 **Update:**